 • Keystone: ''Thank you very much for your support for my son.
 He got the Academic Scholarship to Charterhouse!'' (mother of 13+ Maths online student, Japan, 2013-2014)

-• Keystone: “You have helped me hugely, I am so grateful for all the time and effort you put in teaching me Maths, and like I said it was the first time I was able to enjoy Maths.
-I will try my best from now to always do the best in school and what ever I do and thank you for also helping me build up my confidence in test papers and obviously the subject of Maths.
-I hope you carry on helping many students achieve everything you helped me achieve and possibly more.”
-(13+ Maths online student, UK, 2012-2013)
+• Keystone: ''You have helped me hugely, I am so grateful for all the time and effort you put in teaching me Maths, and like I said it was the first time I was able to enjoy Maths.
+I will try my best from now to always do the best in school and whatever I do and thank you for also helping me build up my confidence in test papers and obviously the subject of Maths.
+I hope you carry on helping many students achieve everything you helped me achieve and possibly more.''
+(13+ Maths online female student, UK, 2012-2013)

 ---------- I/GCSE and 16+ exams ----------

 • Other: ''Thank you so much.
-He got A* on Physics.'' (mother of IGCSE Physics online student at Winchester College, 2015 - present)
+He got A* on CIE-IGCSE Physics and a predicted D2 in Pre-U.'' (mother of IGCSE and Pre-U Physics online student at Winchester College, 2015-2018)

 • Keystone: ''Just letting you know that our daughter received an A in additional maths, which was the highest grade possible.
 Pretty fantastic considering her mark in her mocks was a D. Many thanks for your work with her.
 We are delighted with the outcome.'' (parents of GCSE Maths online student, Cayman Islands and UK, 2016)

 • Other: ''I learn more Physics with you in one hour than I learn at school in one year.''
-(IGCSE Physics online student at UK top public school, 2015 - present)
+(IGCSE and Pre-U Maths and Physics online student at Winchester College, 2015)

 • Keystone: ''We just wanted to say thank you for all the help that you have given our son.
 We have seen not only a big improvement in his Maths but also in his confidence and belief that he can tackle Maths and all his other subjects well.'' (parents of GCSE Maths online student, UK, 2013-2016)